L0Lmaker/DistributedSemanticAnalysis/README.md

 ### Our Proposal
 We propose a Distributed System that is able to process a large set of articles to answer questions that would traditionally require a large number of human operators labelling articles manually in order to produce an answer.
-The system aims to demonstrate improved processing speed and efficiency by using a distributed approach compared to a synchronous single-node system.
+The system aims to demonstrate improved processing speed and increased fault tolerance by using a distributed approach compared to a synchronous single-node system.

 This design document outlines the design for a Distributed Semantic Analysis/Monitoring system,